-IHCDA works with community action agencies around the state to help Hoosiers better themselves through a structured matched savings program.
+IHCDA works with organizations around the state to help Hoosiers better themselves through a structured matched savings program.
 Individual Development Accounts (IDAs) are available on a limited basis to qualified Hoosiers who are interested in improving their financial literacy and participating in a dedicated savings program where their deposited funds are matched.
 Once matched, and upon completion of a detailed work plan and financial counseling, program participants may put their savings towards a qualified asset purchase.
-These purchases may include a higher education, a home, rehabilitation of a home, or a small business.
+These purchases may include a higher education, a home, or a small business.

 Qualified participants set savings goals and make regular savings deposits.
 Every dollar they save is matched, at a minimum for $3 for every $1 saved, to help them reach their goals so they can:

 - Purchase a primary residence located in Indiana

 - Expand a small business located in Indiana

 - Make essential repairs to owner occupied housing